L-Amasmar/business-website-design/README.md

 # business-website-design
-This repository contains the design concept for a responsive business website.
-This repository contains the design concept for a responsive business website.
-Created in Figma with focus on modern UI/UX.

-# Business Website Design

 This repository contains the design concept of a modern and responsive business website.
 The design was created using **Figma**, focusing on clean UI/UX, minimal style, and professional branding.